swedishdata/calendars/README.md

 ### name-days.csv

-offical name days as defined by the Swedish Academy (2013).
+Offical name days as defined by the Swedish Academy.
+Source: Wikipedia (oct 2013).